Choosing a Puppy Raising Organization

 This is important because it tells you whether you're working with a trusted organization.

-Assistance Dog International (ADI) is one of the most frequent accreditors you'll see - resource coming on that one too we promise!
+Assistance Dog International (ADI) is one of the most frequent accreditors you'll see - learn more about them here!

 Use your favorite search engine to see what people are saying about the organization